 Gretchen Obrist provides her clients with a clear voice in complex cases.
-Gretchen is a member of Keller Rohrback’s nationally recognized Complex Litigation group whose work as a dedicated advocate dates back nearly two decades to her role at a nonprofit organization focused on impact litigation.
-Gretchen works closely with clients to help them understand the processes of litigation and negotiation.
-Her hands-on approach to legal strategy helps her identify and achieve her clients’ goals and right the wrongs they have experienced.
+Gretchen is a partner in Keller Rohrback’s nationally recognized Complex Litigation Group whose work as a dedicated advocate dates back two decades to her role at a nonprofit organization focused on impact litigation.

 With her work as a law clerk and as a litigator, Gretchen has significant experience with a broad range of federal cases at all stages.
 Her nationwide practice focuses on Employee Retirement Income Security Act (“ERISA”) fiduciary breach and prohibited transaction cases.
 Gretchen’s work has helped curtail excessive and conflict-ridden fees in the multi-trillion dollar retirement savings industry and provide recourse to retirement plan participants and beneficiaries who have faced pension reductions, misrepresentations, and other unfair practices related to their retirement plan benefits.
 Gretchen’s ERISA experience includes a successful appeal to the Eighth Circuit in Braden v.
 Wal-Mart Stores, Inc. reversing dismissal of the lead plaintiff’s excessive fee case, significant contributions to cases challenging cash balance pension plan conversions by Washington Mutual and JPMorgan, and representation of the employees who lost nearly all of their ESOP savings with the collapse of Bear Stearns.

-Gretchen is a Plaintiff Co-Chair of the ABA Employee Benefits Committee’s Fiduciary Responsibility Subcommittee and a Chapter Editor for the ERISA treatise Employee Benefits Law (Jeffrey Lewis et al. eds., 3d ed.
-BNA 2012), whose 4th edition is forthcoming.
+Gretchen has served as a Plaintiff Co-Chair of the ABA Employee Benefits Committee’s Fiduciary Responsibility Subcommittee and a Chapter Editor for Employee Benefits Law (Jeffrey Lewis et al. eds., 3d ed.
+BNA 2012; Ivelisse Berio LeBeau, 4th ed.
+BNA 2017).
 She frequently speaks at conferences and CLEs, is quoted in pension-related publications, and has published a number of articles related to her practice areas.

 Bar and Court Admissions